sanketchaudhari45/AWS-DEVOPS-Notes-Assignment/README.md

 This Is what im learning from my class
-In upcoming days im regularly sharing my assignment overhere with in depth notes. learning what is necessary in market now so dont doubt the syllabus .
+In upcoming days im regularly sharing my assignment overhere with (in-depth) notes. learning what is necessary in market now so dont doubt the syllabus .
 ✍ Syllabus of AWS/DevOps👇